-However, if you’re simply after the fastest way to get between these cities then there are also a number of options to take a bus from Paphos to Larnaca, including potentially via the second largest city of Limassol.
-For travellers planning on taking this route soon, here’s everything you need to know regardless of which option you choose!
+However, if you’re simply after the fastest way to get between these cities then there are also a number of options to take a bus, including potentially via the second-largest city of Limassol.

-If you don’t have time to enjoy the attractions on the way and are simply looking for the quickest way to get from Paphos to Larnaca then you have a couple of different options.
+If you don’t have time to enjoy the attractions on the way and are simply looking for the quickest way to get to Larnaca then you have a couple of different options.

-There are currently 3 buses per day that go directly from Paphos to Larnaca with a stopover in Limassol.
+There are currently 3 buses per day that go directly to Larnaca with a stopover in Limassol.
 The ‘direct’ buses don’t require you to transfer buses and cost €7 per person.

 At the moment, you can’t book these tickets online, however, you can see the latest timetables here.